The changing face of cars through different car generations

 Over the course of a lifetime, a car can change size, shape and even class.
 Some for the better, some not so much.
-This week we're looking at a few examples of these shape shifting motors and the changes they've gone through, from super minis to muscle cars, keep reading to see some of the biggest model changes in automotive history.
+This week we're looking at a few examples of these shape shifting motors and the changes they've gone through through different car generations.
+From super minis to muscle cars, keep reading to see some of the biggest model changes in automotive history.

 The Mercedes A-class